movrsi/web-extension-abi/README.md

 I was working on open-in-mpv's extension re-write and this seemed to be the most logical way to deal with handling both `Chrome` and `Firefox` together to keep a clean singular codebase.

 # Broken Standards
-Obviously disagreements occur with API designing, however the differences between the web extension api boils down to an object name.
+Obviously disagreements occur with API designing, however the differences between the web extension api boils down to an object name and property differences.

 ```Javascript
 // Google Chrome